Skip to main content

 COPY . .

-β€’ order instructions least to most frequently changed to maximize cache hits.
+β€’ order instructions least- to most-frequently changed (manifests + install before COPY . .) to maximize hits.

 COPY --link